gwforg/gwf/docs/guide/tutorial.rst

 Slurm will use these resource limits to allocate a suitable node for you, prioritize work, and cancel your targets if they exceed the given limits.

 The resources you can specify depend on the backend.
-For example, the `local` backend does not support any target options and will ignore them completely.
-The `slurm` backend supports a number of target options which are listed :ref:`here <slurm_backend>` under the **Target options** header.
+The local backend supports ``cores``, ``memory``, and ``walltime``.
+It schedules targets when their requested cores and memory are available and stops targets that exceed their walltime.
+The Slurm backend supports these and additional target options, which are listed :ref:`here <slurm_backend>` under the **Target options** header.

-For example, if you are using the *slurm* backend you can specify that you need 8 cores and 64 GB of memory like this:
+For example, you can specify that a target needs 8 cores and 64 GB of memory and may run for up to two hours like this:

 .. code-block:: python